-As I talk to health plan CEOs around the country, many admit to a sense of trepidation as the new year begins.
-So, it seems like the right moment to introduce my new blog which I hope will serve as a forum for issues roiling the industry.
+Health plan CEOs around the country admit to a sense of trepidation as the new year begins.
+So, it seems like the right moment to introduce ODH's new blog, in the hope it will serve as a forum for issues roiling the industry.

-Hello, I’m Michael Jarjour, CEO and President of ODH, Inc. If you are unfamiliar with us, here’s a bit of background:
+If you are unfamiliar with ODH, Inc., here’s a bit of background:

 ODH, Inc. is a Princeton, N.J.-based health technology company, affiliated with a Japanese multi-national conglomerate.
 We provide actionable insights to our health plan clients which enable them to improve outcomes for their members.
-We do this by aggregating, integrating and analyzing health data, risk stratifying populations, and identifying individuals with complex illnesses.
+We do this by aggregating, integrating and analyzing health data, stratifying populations by risk, and identifying individuals with complex illnesses.

 So, what’s causing the unease out there?